uncc-visionlab/psml-netbeans-ide/readme.md

 # PSML-Netbeans-IDE

-This repository contains the official PSML IDE implementation for our paper $\bf{Volumetric Procedural Models for Shape Representation}$.
+This repository contains the official PSML IDE implementation for our paper **Volumetric Procedural Models for Shape Representation**.
 The paper describes a volumetric approach for procedural shape modeling and a new Procedural Shape Modeling Language (PSML) that introduces a distinct programming construct for procedural model generation that borrows structure and syntax for sequential statements from Java and borrows structure and syntax for shape grammars and their production rules from L-systems.
 This repo contains the IDE implementation for PSML programs.
 It also provides some sample programes that are showed in the paper.